Anyline/anyline-ocr-examples-windows-uwp/README.md

 To generate a license key for windows, you'll need the Package Name located under `Packaging` in the `Package.appxmanifest` file of your example project.

-To claim a free developer / trial license, go to: [Anyline SDK Register Form](http://anyline.io/sdk-register?utm_source=githubios&utm_medium=readme&utm_campaign=examplesapp)
+To claim a free trial license, go to the [Anyline Customer Portal](https://customer.anyline.com/login)

 The software underlies the MIT License.
 As Anyline is a paid software for Commerical Projects, the License Agreement of Anyline GmbH apply, when used commercially.
 Please have a look at [Anyline License Agreement](https://anylinewebsiteresource.blob.core.windows.net/wordpressmedia/2015/12/ULA-AnylineSDK-August2015.pdf)